saturnines/Im-bored-microservice/README.md

 # Microservices Project

 ## Overview
 This is a project I made to see how Microservices work for a future project.
-This is a proof of concept for myself.

-This is a model to see how to "build" microservices, and use this as sort of an idea for future projects.
+It includes services for API Gateway, Auth, Suggestions along  with elasticsearch and kibana for logging and visualization.

-Currently, this project has 3 microservices:
+Currently, this project has 4 microservices:
 1. **User Authentication Service**: Manages user registration and login.
 2. **Suggestion Service**: Manages CRUD operations for suggestions.
 3. **API Gateway**: Routes requests to the appropriate microservice.
 (RBAC Enabled.)
 4. **Logging Service**: Handles logging for each of the microservices.

-## Example Usages

 ### Register a New User